transposit-connectors/slack_new_user_notifications/README.md

 7. Enable the events (See _Enable the Events API_ below.
 It doesn't let you the Request URL until you run the code!)
 8. In your Slack workspace, invite the bot to #general, where the new user will join.

+### Create your Database in Airtable

+1. Add a new base in Airtable.
+If you are new to Airtable, check out their [Support Center](https://support.airtable.com/hc/en-us).
+2. Modify your table with the name `Users` and
+   - First column `slackId` with type "Single line text"
+   - Second column `accepted` with type "Checkbox"

 #### Fork in Transposit

 1. [Fork this app on Transposit](https://console.transposit.com/t/transposit-sample/slack_terms_of_service_sample?readme=true)
-2. Authenticate your API token with Slack
+2. Authenticate your API token with Slack and Airtable under `/deploy/production-keys`
-3. Set up your Airtable workspace for use as a database.
+3. Change all the Airtable specific strings to those matching your credentials.
+   - `create_record` baseId
+   - `get_records` baseId
+   - `update_record` baseId

 #### Enable the Events API